-Just like many other Eastern states, West Virginia has gotten hit by significant winter storms.
+Just like many other eastern states, West Virginia has gotten hit by significant extreme weather.
 Winter storms can include snowstorms, blizzards, and an occasional cold front and ice storm.

 In October 2012, the remnants of Hurricane Sandy brought heavy snowfall to many parts of West Virginia.
 Some areas were left without power for up to two weeks.
 One fatality occurred when a tree fell on a man who was clearing snow.
 A second fatality occurred when a man went into cardiac arrest while shoveling.